pydata/xarray/doc/tutorial.rst

     pickle.loads(pkl)

-Pickle support is important because it doesn't require any external libraries and lets you use xray objects with Python modules like ``multiprocessing``.
+Pickle support is important because it doesn't require any external libraries and lets you use xray objects with Python modules like :py:mod:`multiprocessing`.
 However, there are two important cavaets:

 1. To simplify serialization, xray's support for pickle currently loads all array values into memory before dumping an object.
-This means it is not suitable for serializing datasets too big to load into memory (e.g., from NetCDF or OpenDAP).
+This means it is not suitable for serializing datasets too big to load into memory (e.g., from netCDF or OPeNDAP).
 2. Pickle will only work as long as the internal data structure of xray objects remains unchanged.
 Because the internal design of xray is still being refined, we make no guarantees (at this point) that objects pickled with this version of xray will work in future versions.

-Reading and writing to disk (NetCDF)
+Reading and writing to disk (netCDF)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currently, the only external serialization format that xray supports is
-`NetCDF`__.
-NetCDF is a file format for fully self-described datasets that is
+`netCDF`__. netCDF is a file format for fully self-described datasets that is
 widely used in the geosciences and supported on almost all platforms.
 We use
-NetCDF because xray was based on the NetCDF data model, so NetCDF files on disk
+netCDF because xray was based on the netCDF data model, so netCDF files on disk
 directly correspond to :py:class:`~xray.Dataset` objects.
 Recent versions
-NetCDF are based on the even more widely used HDF5 file-format.
+netCDF are based on the even more widely used HDF5 file-format.

 __ http://www.unidata.ucar.edu/software/netcdf/

-Reading and writing NetCDF files with xray requires the
+Reading and writing netCDF files with xray requires the
-`Python-NetCDF4`__ library.
+`Python-netCDF4`__ library.

 __ https://github.com/Unidata/netcdf4-python